aws-samples/amazon-transcribe-aws-lambda-profanity-filtering/README.md

 ```

 ### Install the Pydub module
 In this demo, we manipulate audio using the Pydub Python module (https://pypi.org/project/pydub/).
-Please note that Pydub is licensed under the MIT License (MIT) as shown in the module page.
+Please note that Pydub is licensed under the MIT License (MIT) as shown in the module's page.
 ```bash
 $ mkdir -p layer_pydub/python
 $ pip install pydub -t ./layer_pydub/python